July 18, 2022

 Harm-to-self.
 Most suicides can be prevented if we learn to recognize, evaluate, and intervene effectively in crises situations.

-Confidentiality must be discussed, as the client must also have access to the records of his/her confidential information shared with their counsellor.
+Confidentiality must be discussed, as the client must also have access to the records of his/her confidential information shared with their counselor.

 Also, ethical and legal issues involve two most important aspects: